-The applicant is not proposing a subdivision or partition, therefore this standard does not apply.
+The subject site does not contain a public street, therefore this standard does not apply.

 Section 803.065: Alternate street standards.

 - (a) The Director may authorize the use of one or more alternative street standards: - (1) Where existing development or physical constraints make compliance with the standards set forth in this chapter impracticable;